davidpdrsn/CardistryIO/README.md

     $ ruby expense_report.rb

+## Accessing the rails console

+Access the rails console by running `docker-compose run web bin/rails`.

 ## Creating test notifications

 In test and development environments you can create test notifications from the console like so: